 Make the panel cutout to fit the dimensions shown in figure 2.1.

-Insert the controller into the panel cutout.
+Remove both mounting clamps and insert the controller into the panel cutout.
 Reinstall the mounting clamps.
-Slide the mounting collar over the control and push until tight.

-An alternate installation method (shown below) is to gently tighten the screws in the clamp until the controller front panel fits snugly in the cutout.
+Gently tighten the screws in the clamp until the controller front panel fits snugly in the cutout.